- Allura Red AC (FD&C Red No. 40)

 Download the rest of the article here.

 In March 2011, the FDA Food Advisory Committee, an expert panel of pediatricians, toxicologists, behavioral scientists, food scientists, and scientists in related fields, convened for a two day meeting to look at all of the available study data exploring color additive intake and hyperactive behavior.
-The Committee concluded, based on all available evidence, that there is no causal relationship between the intake of color additives and hyperactivity in children.
+The Committee concluded, based on all available evidence, that there is no causal relationship between the intake of synthetic color additives and hyperactivity in children.

 IACM Statements on Hyperactivity